Fortunato Benavides: TDP v. Benkiser

 In TDP v.
 Benkiser, Benavides weighed in on a controversial election-year ballot dispute.
 After Congressman Tom DeLay resigned from Congress, the Republican Party of Texas sought to replace him with another candidate on the ballot shortly before the 2006 election.
 Texas law, however, forbids candidates from being replaced in the months leading up to an election unless they are ruled ineligible.
 The Texas Democratic Party sued the Republican Party to stop the switch.
 In court, the Republican Party argued that Tom DeLay was in fact ineligible to run for Congress in Texas because he had recently moved to Virginia.

 Benavides, writing for a unanimous three-judge panel of the Fifth Circuit that included conservative Republican appointee Edith Brown Clement, ruled in favor of the Democrats.
-According to Benavides, the plain language of the Constitution says that candidates for Congress only need be residents of the requisite state, here Texas, as of election day.
+According to Benavides, the plain language of the Constitution says that candidates for Congress only need be residents of the requisite state, in this case Texas, as of election day.
 Since Tom DeLay had not yet failed to reside in Texas on election day (because that day had not yet come), he remained eligible.

 Benavides' opinion was hailed both by academics and by the press.
 Professor Rick Hasen called the opinion's reasoning "solid."
 The Houston Chronicle wrote, "The laudable impartiality by the judges making these politically sensitive rulings should strengthen the confidence of all parties that they can get a fair day in federal court."
 The Washington Post applauded Benavides' ruling as both correct as a matter of constitutional law and preferable as a matter of public policy.